n6ai/minze/docs/guide/components/hooks.md

   }

   /**
-   * The template hasn't been rendered yet,
+   * The template hasn't been rendered yet
    * but is about to.
    *
    * Can run multiple times.